All Episodes

 All right, news roundup and information overload hour.

-This is how Biden passed the inflation reduction act.
+This is how Biden passed the Inflation Reduction Act.

-Um now the Senate parliamentarian is not elected.
+Now, the Senate parliamentarian is not elected.

-You don't need the 60 vote thresh threshold that would needed, you know, to uh as for cloture, in other words, to move forward with the bill, you need a simple majority of fifty-one.
+In other words, to move forward with the bill, you need a simple majority of 51.

 Okay, that then gives the Republicans an opportunity to implement President Trump's economic agenda.

-Uh and by the way, there was a point where Trent Lott, I think, was the one that fired a Senate parliamentarian.
+And by the way, there was a point where Trent Lott, I think, was the one that fired a Senate parliamentarian.

 Now, the Democrats want to make this as difficult as possible.

-Uh okay, actually, on every issue that the person's ruling on, they just happen to be wrong.
+Okay, actually, on every issue that the person's ruling on, they just happen to be wrong.

 And anyway, the person that's kind of spearheading this is the White House director of the National Economic Council, Kevin Hassett.